Get In Contact

 With the exception of guide dogs, pets are not allowed in the toilet block or other buildings.

-Fire points are located around the site – please familiarise yourself with your nearest point.
+There is a central fire point in the site – please familiarise yourself with its location after arrival.
 There is a non-smoking policy throughout the site except for the designated smoking area near the fire circle.
-It is not acceptable to thrown cigarette butts on the ground – they must be safely disposed of by extinguishing them under water/in wet sand and then putting them in the metal bin provided.
+It is NOT acceptable to throw cigarette butts on the ground – they must be safely disposed of by extinguishing them under water/in wet sand and then putting them in the metal bin provided.

 ii) Camp-fires are not permitted other than in the designated fire circle.
 Wood is available to buy on site; scavenging for wood anywhere on our property is prohibited.